codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/secrets-store.md

 It allows the user to keep sensitive data on his/her favorite secret-store provider, and for Codefresh to request it during pipeline execution on user's demand.
 Secret-Store is an additional context in Codefresh, which can be created, updated, deleted, etc, using Codefresh CLI: `codefresh create context secret-store --help`.

-At the moment, we only support two types: Kubernetes and Runtime-Kubernetes.
+At the moment, we only support two types: Kubernetes and Runtime-Kubernetes (hybrid deployments).

+> Note: This feature is for Enterprise accounts only.

-## Prerequisites
+## Prerequisites (for Kubernetes secret store)

 - You need to have your Kubernetes cluster [connected to Codefresh]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/).
+(this is only for Kubernetes type secret store, for runtime-kubernetes [hybrid clusters], this is not required)

 ## Create a Secret